ICI3D/MMED/projects/stochInv.md

 The group will make a simple model of these two countervailing effects and investigate how they work and when one is more important than the other.

-It is expected that the group will rely mostly on simulations, but it is worth noting that this is a topic that could likely support mathematical exploration as well.
+It is expected that the group will rely mostly on simulations, but it is worth noting that this is a topic that could support mathematical exploration as well.

+Participants can choose whether to link their project to available information about variability in risk factors (e.g., contact rates) or outcomes (e.g., TB prevalence)

 ## Things to consider

 - When deciding on your interest in this project, please consider the following:
-	- The faculty member leading this project is based in Ontario (six hours earlier than Cape Town).

 * _This group is recommended for:_
 	* Participants interested in super-spreading and heterogeneity